-Leases .
-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) which supersedes the lease accounting requirements in Topic 840.
-Under Topic 842, leases would be accounted for as finance leases or operating leases.
-Both finance leases and operating leases will result in the lessee recognizing a right-of-use asset and a corresponding lease liability.
-For finance leases, the lessee would recognize interest expense and amortization of the right-of-use asset, and for operating leases, the lessee would recognize a straight-line total lease expense.
+Leases.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) which supersedes the lease accounting requirements in Topic 840 and requires that lessees recognize a right-of-use asset and a lease liability on the balance sheet for all leases, with the exception of short-term leases.
 The standard also requires qualitative and quantitative disclosures to help investors and other readers of the financial statements to better understand the amount, timing and uncertainty of cash flows arising from leases.
-Topic 842 will become effective for the Company beginning in fiscal 2020 and requires adoption using a modified retrospective approach.
-The Company is in the process of gathering information to identify the relevant population of potential lease arrangements and evaluating these arrangements under Topic 842.
-While the Company continues to evaluate the effect of adoption on its consolidated financial statements, it expects the adoption of Topic 842 will result in the recognition of right-of-use assets and lease liabilities that were not previously recognized, which will increase total assets and liabilities on its consolidated balance sheets.
+The Company will adopt Topic 842 in the first quarter of fiscal 2020, utilizing the optional transition method, whereby it will not be adjusting comparative period financial statements for the new standard.
+The Company continues to make progress in evaluating potential lease arrangements under Topic 842.
+The Company believes the most significant impact upon adoption of Topic 842 will be the recognition of right-of-use assets and lease liabilities that were not previously recognized, which will increase total assets and liabilities on its consolidated balance sheets.
+The Company does not expect the adoption to have a material impact on its consolidated statements of operations.

-Stock-based Compensation .
+Stock-based Compensation.
 In June 2018, the FASB issued ASU 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting, which expands the scope of Topic 718 to include and simplify the accounting for share-based payments issued to nonemployees.
 Under the amended standard, most of the guidance on nonemployee share-based payments would be aligned with the requirements for share-based payments granted to employees.
 The new standard will become effective for the Company beginning in fiscal 2020.
 The Company does not expect the adoption to have a material impact on its consolidated financial statements.